°®Âţµş

 At other times, it’s the opposite, Hassan continues, saying his toddler will become agitated or “scream a lot" at his parents.
 “I think if we stay alive, the trauma will hit him later.
 When he’s bigger, he will remember everything.”

-More than a year into Israel’s war on Lebanon, the mental health of its population is spiralling, not sparing even the youngest ones.
+As Israel’s warĚýexpands into Lebanon, the mental health of its population is spiralling, not sparing even the youngest ones.
 Exposed to the daily trauma of intense bombing, many children have begun developing behaviours that deeply worry their parents.

 “Some children are not communicating, engaging, or playing anymore.
 It might be a syndrome of PTSD,” explains Abeer Jammoul, a clinical psychologist atĚý, an organisation providing mental health assistance in Lebanon.